 - Describe why you first wanted to volunteer at the association.

 - What motivates you to volunteer with our association?

-Because your association is seeking to increase volunteer engagement, the primary focus of the remaining survey will be on what motivates your volunteers.
-The questions could also help you learn more about issues that are important in your community.
+Because your association wants volunteer engagement, the primary focus of the remaining survey should be on volunteer motivation.
 Consider asking questions like:

 - How would you rate your current volunteer experience, from one to ten?

 - Do you find your volunteer work at the association impactful?

 - Do you feel like a valued member of our association?
 Is there any way we could make you feel more appreciated?

 - Do we offer enough training opportunities, and was our orientation process thorough enough that you feel prepared to do your volunteer duties?

 - Are there volunteer opportunities we don’t currently offer, but you’d want to participate in?

 - What is the most important work you do for our community through our association?